defuse/juggler-pow/README.md

 - 0.5GB: 90 seconds proof, 20 seconds verify.
 - 1.0GB: 180 seconds proof, 40 seconds verify.

-Proof sizes are rather large, at 4152 bytes.
-But the size is tunable, at the expense of (I'm guessing) TMTO resistance.
+Proof sizes are rather large, ranging from 1KB to 8KB depending on the parameters.
+The size is tunable, trading off (I'm guessing) TMTO resistance.

 I haven't made any attempt to tune the parameters or even make them consistent with each other, so the actual performance could be much better or much worse.